Off-Grid Boat Life: How We Purify Water

 We have filled our tanks with all sorts of sketchy water sources that are not advised for drinking.
 But, because we have our filters and LED-UV for purification…we’re able to turn any water into squeaky clean, high-quality H20!
 Water quality so good, it’s better than bottled water.

-We have two thirsty felines on board and have friends, family and patrons who come stay with us.
-So, having an onboard setup like we do…well, I couldn’t imagine NOT having it!
+We have two thirsty felines on board and have friends, family, and patrons who come stay with us.
+So, having an onboard setup as we do…well, I couldn’t imagine NOT having it!

 Whether it’s a system like ours or something similar, it doesn’t take long to see that an at-home purification system is the most convenient, safe, affordable, environmentally friendly option.

 Buying bottled water is a serious environmental issue.
 We see a disturbing amount of plastic floating past us every day…and we know we’re part of the problem.